-214. Minister to be body corporate
+214. “Minister for Education” is body corporate etc.

 (1) For the purposes of this Act the Minister is a body corporate with the name “Minister for Education”.

 (2) The corporate identity of the body corporate referred to in subsection (1) is the same as that continued by section 5 of the Act repealed by section 246 and the continuation of the corporate identity is not affected by the repeal.